 The living room is on the first floor with an open plan kitchen/dining room.
 The living room has wide windows providing a spectacular view of the sea.
 They have a widescreen TV, DVD player, as well as Netflix and catch up services.
 So there is a good number of options for entertainment.

-At the front of the house, there is a small driveway which is big enough for one car.
+At the front of the house, there is a small driveway that is big enough for one car.
 However, there is enough space to park other cars on the side of the street.

 Local Area and Attractions

 As it was cold and the Christmas period I didn’t go out many times.
-A few days I stayed at home and socialised with my family.
+For a few days, I stayed at home and socialised with my family.
 We also had Christmas dinner in a hotel nearby which was very nice.
 It makes a nice change, as there was no washing up to do.

 All the doors that led into the keep had steps.
 I left after about ten minutes, but thankfully they let me in for free anyway.
 I wouldn’t recommend this attraction for wheelchair users.